 Notice how these headlines immediately communicate value?
 I’ll break these headlines down further to explain each part.

-Leading with your results is always the best move when it comes to your professional marketing materials (resume, cover letter).
+When it comes to your branding materials, nothing speaks louder than results.
 The best way to communicate results is through numbers or metrics.
-In the Social Media Marketer example, “driving successful campaigns” is backed up by the fact that this Marketer increased ROI by 500% over several months.
+In the Social Media Marketer example, “driving successful campaigns” is backed up by the fact that this Marketer “increased ROI by 500%.”
 Results are important because they tell the reader that you not only can do the job but you are actually quite good at what you do.
-(There’s a big difference between doing something and doing something well).
-If you’re not sure about your results or haven’t produced any yet, try to incorporate language that speaks to your skill around various tasks.
-The Executive Assistant example is what you want to aim for in this case.
+There’s a big difference between doing something and doing something well.
+If you’re not sure about your results or haven’t produced any yet, try to incorporate language that speaks to your strengths instead.
+Reference the Executive Assistant example in this case.

-If you’re looking for ways to stand out and speak to proof of your credibility around a certain skill or industry, be sure to include certifications, specialized degrees (ie. MBA, CPA) and recognizable awards or accolades.
-For example, if you’re a blogger who’s been featured on a major website or publication, work that into your headline.
+If you’re looking for ways to stand out in a competitive industry, including proof of your successes can be powerful.
+Proof can take the form of certifications, specialized degrees (ie. MBA, CPA) and recognizable awards or accolades.
+For example, if you’re a blogger who’s been featured on a major website or publication, use that in your headline.
 Your first impression and level of credibility are vastly different when you go from “Blogger” to “Blogger featured on Mashable.”

-Professional branding is one of those career management activities that can take relatively little time but does require ongoing maintenance in order to keep your brand current, relevant and aligned to your end goal.
-It’s important that your branding not be left to go stale.
+While the headline shouldn’t be a huge time investment, it is one of those activities that requires ongoing maintenance.
+Always keep your LinkedIn brand current, relevant and aligned to your end goal.
 Don’t be afraid to try out new headlines and continually tweak as your career goals change.
-This way you will always be appearing in the right places and more likely to be considered for the right opportunities.
+This way you will always be appearing in the right places.
+You will also be more likely to be considered for the right opportunities.